Bedrock-OSS/bedrock-wiki/docs/commands/block-entities.md

 ![commandBlockChain6](/assets/images/commands/commandBlockChain/6.png)

 ### Purpose Of Each Command
-1. Hides the armour stand body.
+1. Hides the armor stand body.
-2. Automatically sets the armour stand pose to 7 for arms alignment.
+2. Automatically sets the armor stand pose to 7 for arms alignment.
 Skip this command you prefer to do it manually.
 3. __Required command__.
 Increases size to present as mini-block.
 4. *Optional command.* Increases size to present as full-block.
 5. *Optional command.* Aligns the full-block size MBE properly.
     - Skip 4 & 5 if you do not need full-block size MBE.
-6. Locks in place to prevent fall in case block underneath is removed.
+6. Locks in place to prevent fall in case block beneath is removed.

 ## Rotations & Alignments

-> Note: These rotation commands (when item placed in main hand) are to be executed only once through a command block.
+> Note: These rotation commands (when item placed in main-hand) are to be triggered once through a command block.

 <Spoiler title="Full MBE">